 U.S. Diversity: Courses that fulfill the U.S. diversity requirement allow students to explore the ways in which diversity has enriched and complicated people’s lives by examining the intersections of two or more of the following categories of identity in the United States: race, ethnicity, gender, class, religion, sexual orientation, and/or disability.
 This occurs by considering people’s lived experiences as members of dominant and subordinated groups, this course equips students to engage a complex, diverse United States.

 Global Diversity: In the U.S., dominant intellectual and cultural traditions derive primarily from Europe.
 Courses that fulfill the global diversity requirement encourage students to examine societies and cultures that have been shaped predominantly by other historical traditions.

-Sustainability Investigations courses engage students in deep and focused exploration of sustainability as a major theme of the course, through which students gain a rich understanding of multiple dimensions of sustainability.
+Sustainability Investigations courses engage students in deep and focused exploration of sustainability.

-Sustainability Connections courses build competencies in knowledge and methods of a field that is relevant to understanding sustainability and demonstrate connections between the subject matter of the course and sustainability.
+Sustainability Connections courses build competencies and knowledge in a field that is relevant to understanding sustainability and apply them to a sustainability issue.

 - It is the responsibility of the student to choose and satisfactorily complete courses that fulfill the requirements for graduation.

-- All students must complete the general course requirements are described above.
+- All students must complete the general course requirements as described above.
 Be aware of the following restrictions: